The Gauss-Bonnet theorem and Crofton type formulas in complex space forms: Variation formulas

-We denote by $\L_{r}^{\C}$, $r\in\{1,\dots,n-1\}$ the space of complex $r$-planes in $\CK^n(\epsilon)$.
-Complex $r$-planes are totally geodesic submanifolds of complex dimension $r$ isometric to $\CK^r(\epsilon)$ (cf. \cite[Lemma 2.2.4]{goldman}).
-Moreover, Santal\'o proved the following properties of this space (as usual, $J$ denotes the complex structure).
+where $\L_{r}^{\C}$ is the space of totally geodesic complex submanifolds of complex dimension $r$ of $\Mn$.
+This is a homogeneous space with an invariant density given by the following lemma (as usual, $J$ denotes the complex structure).

-\begin{lemma}[\cite{santalo.hermitian}]$\L_{r}^{\C}$ is a homogeneous space and where Let $\{g;g_{1},Jg_{1},\dots,g_{n},Jg_{n}\}$ be a local orthonormal frame associated to the elements of an open set $V\subset\L_{r}^{\C}$ such that $\{g_{n-r+1},Jg_{n-r+1},\dots,g_{n},Jg_{n}\}$ generate $T_{g}L$ for each $L\in V$.
-The invariant density of $\L_{r}^{\C}$ is given by where $\{\omega_{i},\omega_{ij}\}_{\{i,j\}}$ are defined as in (\ref{formes1}). \end{lemma}
+\begin{lemma}[\cite{santalo.hermitian}] $\L_{r}^{\C}$ is a homogeneous space and where Let $\{g;g_{1},Jg_{1},\dots,g_{n},Jg_{n}\}$ be a local orthonormal frame associated to the elements of an open set $V\subset\L_{r}^{\C}$ such that $\{g_{n-r+1},Jg_{n-r+1},\dots,g_{n},Jg_{n}\}$ generate $T_{g}L$ for each $L\in V$.
+The invariant density of $\L_{r}^{\C}$ is given by where $\{\alpha_i,\beta_i,\alpha_{i,j},\beta_{i,j}\}_{\{i,j\}}$ are defined as in \eqref{newLabel}. \end{lemma}